SaxxonPike/rhythm-game-formats/ios/gen.md

 * `0x00`: song (MP3), MP3 format
 * `0x08`: preview song, MP3 format
 * `0x10`: song banner in PVR format.
 This may not be a very high quality image and is optimised for use with the game engine.
 As a result, it appears the texture is stored upside-down and mirrored horizontally.
 To get the correct image, a 180 degree rotation and mirror is required.
-* `0x18`: unknown, step format?
-Class-dumping the game suggests steps are in SSQ format
+* `0x18`: steps in [SSQ format](https://github.com/SaxxonPike/rhythm-game-formats/blob/master/ddr/ssq.md), with a chunk type 0x09 at the end storing metadata
 * `0x20`: unknown
 * `0x28`: song information including title and artist.
 There are usually 3 fields that can hold a maximum of 70 characters.
 The first 3 bytes of each field is the length of the string (even though the fields are zero-padded, this is not what determines the end and these are not C strings).
 The string length is in big-endian (example: `00 00 0e` for 15).
 This field is not encrypted.
 All strings are encoded in UTF-8
 * `0x30`: unknown; size is always small (0x24 (36) bytes as an example)